A Brief History

 On 1 December 2014, the London Platinum and Palladium Fixing Company (‘LPPFCL’) ceased to administrate the London Platinum and Palladium Fixing Processes.
 The administration, by the London Metal Exchange (LME) of new benchmarks – the LBMA Platinum Price and the LBMA Palladium Price – was launched, with the agreement of the London Bullion Market Association.

-The Market has three categories; Full, Associate and Affiliate :
+The Market has four categories; Full, Associate, Affiliated Exchange and Affiliate :

 Full membership of the Market is open to those companies currently engaged in trading and dealing in platinum and palladium as above and are recognised by the Management Committee as offering additional services to the market, including market-making, clearing services, refining or manufacturing.